DIY Rustic Yarn Wreath for Valentine’s Day

 twine and yarn tied on the back of the rustic yarn wreath

 The final touch was hanging my cute LOVE hearts!
 I used pink and red mini clothespins.
-Folding the hearts strings I secure each heart to the twine with clothespins.
+Folding the heart strings I secure each heart to the twine with clothespins.

 hanging one of the wooden hearts on the twine string